 We often take for granted why certain trees may grow in a given region of the Unites States, but others do not.
 Yet, have you ever pondered the complexities of how landscapes form?
 Of which environmental conditions give rise to various tree species?
 Of how conditions like drought or flooding might affect which trees might thrive, and which might perish?
 In the following article from Landscaping with Native Trees, you’ll learn how a variety of variables like temperature, microclimate, soil conditions, competition, and allelopathy affect the health and well-being of trees across the landscape!
 We have found this book to be such a valuable research, that we wanted to share this information with our clients and blog readers.
-Read on to learn more or chat with one of our tree care professionals for more insight!
+Read on to learn more or chat with one of our tree care professionals in Boulder county for more insight!

 A Delicate Balance

 Nature is a system of overlapping parts, with edges that are constantly changing.
 Each piece or species follows certain strategies for success in a competitive world, where the occupation of every space is contested by myriad organisms.
 Over time, the competing flora sort themselves into a predictable assemblage for specific soil and climatic conditions.